Gérard Thibault d'Anvers: Gripping the sword

-Although the posture described above can be considered his "default" stance, Thibault also makes use of postures which involve bending the arm and/or spreading the feet farther apart.

-Thibault's subjection

-Thibault, when going against a similar posture (the posture of the straight line), advocates a subjection to either the inside or outside of the arm.

-Subjection is executed by advancing the hilt past the opponent's point, raising your own point and angling the rapier across and above the opponent's blade.
+Subjection

+Thibault advocates a subjection to either the inside or outside of the arm when facing an opponent who uses his posture.
+Subjection is executed by first bringing the blades into contact, then increasing the angle of the sword to achieve greater leverage than the opponent’s, sweeping or pushing it aside, then advancing at an angle, keeping the opponent’s sword dominated (subjected) by this superior angle.

-In the case of the inside line, the primary target becomes the opponent flank and the attack presses the opponent's blade downward and to his own outside line; on the outside line, the primary target becomes the opponent's head, pressing his blade outwards during the attack.
-How the opponent responds to this is then gauged by sensitivity, Thibault identifying several different pressures of sentiment and the correct way to enter against them.
+In the case of the inside line, the primary target becomes the opponent's flank and the attack presses the opponent's blade downward and to their own outside line.
+On the outside line, the primary target becomes the opponent's head, pressing his blade outwards during the attack.
+How the opponent responds to this is then gauged by sensitivity.
+Thibault identifies several different pressures of sentiment and the correct way to enter against them.